Team-4795/Scouting-System/README.md

 5. Start the server with `sudo npm start`

 # How it Works
 The scouting system provides an online interface for recording match data and analyzing teams throughout FRC events.
 Before qualifications start, the match schedule it fetched from [The Blue Alliance API](https://thebluealliance.com "The Blue Alliance") and saved to a database.
 This database is then used to generate pages for each match which can be used by scouts to record information about each team's performance.
 All of the data is then consolidated by the system into pages for each team, as well as a page to compare all of the teams.
 The site functions offline and syncs with the server once the user reconnects, allowing it to be used at competitions without WiFi or cellular data.
-Background syncing requires modern web technologies, and we recommend using the latest version of Chrome to prevent unexpected results or incompatibilites.
+Background syncing requires modern web technologies, so we recommend using the latest version of Chrome to prevent unexpected results or incompatibilites.

 # Configuration
 The system can be configured to suit your team's needs with the `config.json` file.
 It has six main settings that must be provided as well as six optional settings for advanced analysis.
 Each setting is defined as a property of the object inside of the configuration file.
 A [Blue Alliance API Key](https://www.thebluealliance.com/apidocs/v3 "The Blue Alliance") must be set under `tbaKey`, as well as your team number as `teamNumber` and the Blue Alliance ID of the event as `eventId`.
 If the option `password` is set, users will be required to enter it to access the system.
 The data points to be collected during matches are specified by the `defaultStats` property.
 This property must be set as an object and each property in it will be a stat to be recorded during the match.
 The default value and type of each stat will be whatever is provided under `defaultStats`.
 Currently supported data types are strings, booleans, and numbers.
 The way consolidated match data will be displayed on the stats page and individual team pages is determined under by the `statTypes` property.
 Like `defaultStats`, every stat has its own property set to the desired type.
 The current stat types are matchOnly, total, average, and multiple.
 Stats set as matchOnly do not appear on the stats page or the team pages, and multiple shows the total of each each value collected, for example three level two climbs and one level three climb.
 If the stat `disabled` is set as a boolean, the system will exclude matches where it is true from stat averages.
 There is an example configuration in the config file that you can try, excluding an API key.